 Is it safe to drink expired water

 Yes, it is safe to drink expired water, in some cases, the color and taste of the water will change depending on how old the water it is.
 Expiration dates are usually an assurance of quality, meaning if you drink the water before its expiration dated will have the desired taste made by the manufacturer.
-However, the manufacturer does not provide the same taste after the expiration date as there are many factors which will determine the taste of the water.
+However, the manufacturer does not provide the same taste after the expiration date as there are many factors that will determine the taste of the water.

 Do note that by water I just mean that, there are a lot of people who consider sodas and juices to be water.
 While these do contain water due to their added content of sugar, vitamins, minerals, and preservatives are not actually considered water.
 Drinking sodas and juices after the expiration date is not advised as the different chemical components will react with each other and in some cases might even become toxic.
 How long does bottled water last once opened and not refrigerated?
 Water will last probably for a couple of days before going bad, but this depends mostly on the ambient temperature.

 Why are algae growing in bottled drinking water